All Products

 • If you want to reference user-defined functions (UDFs) in your EMR MR node, make sure that the UDFs are uploaded as EMR JAR resources and are registered with EMR.
 For more information about how to register a UDF, see Create an EMR function.

 • An OSS bucket is created.
-You can use the bucket to develop an EMR MR node that meets your business requirements by referring to the sample code for node development in this topic.
+To use the sample code for task development in this topic, you must prepare an OSS bucket.
 For more information about how to create an OSS bucket, see Create buckets.

 Limits